justsaumit/.dotfiles/README.md

 ## License
 Since dwm, st and other suckless tools come under [MIT](https://choosealicense.com/licenses/mit/) License, this repo also comes under MIT License.
-If it were my own setup, made from scratch I'd probably one of the GPL Licenses.
+If it were my own setup, made from scratch I'd probably one use one of the GPL Licenses.